bob-skowron/tadpoles/README.rst

 To use it::

     $ ./scripts/build.sh
-    $ export BUCKET_URI=s3://awesome_bucket/tadpoles/
-    $ ./scripts/update.sh

-The images get saved to ./img/ in year/month subdirectories, then synced to s3 with s3cmd.
+The images get saved to ./img/ in year/month subdirectories.